 Although seldom used, we have a recognised procedure for dealing with complaints that ensures they are given proper attention, and a suitable remedy is found without delay.
-Complaints should be made to Jonathan I’Anson (Practice Manager).
+Complaints should be made to Neil Wright (Practice Manager).

-Our Complaints Procedure is available to view here.
+Our Complaints Procedure is available to view here here.

 We invite feedback from our clients in relation to the quality of our services.
-Clerks and Members of Chambers note your comments and pass them on to our Practice Manager for review.
+Clerks and Members of Chambers note your comments and pass them on to, Neil Wright (Practice Manager) for review.
 This is the way we ensure that our services are meeting your needs.
 Furthermore, there may be occasions when we ask you for specific comments on the quality of our service and hope you will bear with us in the interests of improving it wherever possible.
 Feedback can be addressed to a member of the senior management team.

 Changes to the law have enabled us to take instructions from members of the public, businesses and companies who may now take advantage of our services via Public Access.